-Reviewing the cash flow statement helps companies in taking crucial and big economic decisions.
+Reviewing this helps companies in taking crucial and big economic decisions.

-You can decide the time span for this statement.
+You can decide the period for this statement.
 It can be either monthly, quarterly, half-yearly or yearly.
 It can be more in some cases as per the requirement.

 I have created a simple and easy to use Cash Flow Statement.
 Just entering data will give you an overview of your company’s cash flows.

-Let’s discuss the Cash Flow Statement in details.
+Let’s discuss the Cash Flow Statement in detail.

 Contents of Cash Flow Statement